sksandhiya/Glaucoma-Disease-Prediction/README.md

 If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

 Code :
 Template code is provided in the Glaucoma-Disease-Prediction.ipynb notebook file.
-You will also be required to use

 Run:
 In a terminal or command window, navigate to the top-level project directory Glaucoma-Disease-Prediction/ (that contains this README) and run one of the following commands: